Welcome to Corrie!

 The children have access to the outdoor area where we develop children’s creative ideas through different role-play areas enhanced with quality play equipment.
 The outdoor learning gives children the platform to learn and explore through all the areas of the Early Years Foundation stage curriculum.

 Learning at Home

-For your child’s homework each week, they will bring home a reading book and a library book to share with you.
+For your child’s homework each week, they will bring home a library book to share with you.

 Every Friday, your child will bring their homework book home to complete an activity that supports their learning that has taken place that week, which you can choose with your child from the menu below.
 These can be completed in any order.
 They can be completed in their homework book or presented and shared in any way that they choose.
 For example, photographs and videos taken can be shared by email at firstname.lastname@example.org Their homework is due the following Wednesday every week.
 Here’s our current Homework Menu – All About Me!
 Reception Autumn 1 Homework Menu